West Virginia Department of Economic Development marks 10th anniversary of STEP grant program

 STEP into bigger market potential

 One component in TorsionX’s marketing toolbox is the State Trade Expansion Program (STEP).
 The STEP program launched 10 years ago to help small businesses overcome the financial obstacles to starting or expanding their export efforts.
 The U.S. Small Business Administration awarded grants to the U.S. states and territories to set up and manage their own STEP programs.
 West Virginia was selected to receive a STEP grant in 2015.
-Since then, the West Virginia Development Office (WVDO) STEP program has received nearly 1 million dollars in STEP grant funding and has helped more than 187 export projects achieve more than $20 million in sales.
+Since then, the West Virginia Department of Economic Development (WVDED) STEP program has received nearly 1 million dollars in STEP grant funding and has helped more than 187 export projects achieve more than $20 million in sales.

 Recently, the state received notice that it has been awarded $150,000 to be used from Oct.
 1, 2020 to Sept.
 29, 2021.